Pressure Driven Fractionalization of Ionic Spins Results in Cupratelike High-$T_c$ Superconductivity in La$_3$Ni$_2$O$_7$

-To more explicitly demonstrate the qualitative distinct physical behavior, let's integrate out further the leading local high-energy physics in both phases.
-For the low-pressure phase, the dominant Hund's coupling points to the intra-atomic singlet as the high-energy states to be integrated out.
+To more explicitly demonstrate the qualitatively distinct physical behavior, let's further integrate out the leading local physics in both phases.
+At low pressure, the dominant Hund's coupling points to the intra-atomic singlet as the high-energy states to be integrated out.
 After applying the above numerical canonical transformation again~\cite{supplementary}, only states with the spin-1 triplets, $\mathbf{S}_{\mathrm{eff}}$ in each Ni ion survive at low-energy, described by a sub-eV-scale local effective Hamiltonian,

-with $J\sim0.2$eV given in Tab.~\ref{tab2}.
-In other words in sub-eV scale, the local Ni-O-Ni component for the low-pressure phase resembles the typical Ni$^{2+}$ nickelates\cite{Greenwood1984}, consisting of spin-1 Ni ions that couple to each other via 200meV scale (anti-ferromagnetic) super-exchange.
+with $J^{\perp}\sim0.1$eV as shown in Tab.~\ref{tab2}.
+In other words in sub-eV scale, the local Ni-O-Ni component for the low-pressure phase resembles the typical Ni$^{2+}$ nickelates\cite{Greenwood1984}, consisting of spin-1 Ni ions that couple to each other via 100meV scale anti-ferromagnetic super-exchange.

 With such a large coupling between spin-1 ions, one expects a strong inter-layer anti-ferromagnetic correlation, or even a long-range magnetic order in the low-pressure phase.
-Typically, long-range order seriously suffers from carrier-induced long-range quantum fluctuation~\cite{Tam2015} and does not survive~\cite{Tan2022,Hou2023} the significant chemical self-doping (1 hole per 2 Ni atoms) of the material.
-However, since the normal-state Fermi surface of the carrier band in Fig.~\ref{fig1} turns out to be very well nested with momentum difference $\Delta \mathbf{k}\sim(\pi,\pi)$~\cite{supplementary}, it will be mostly gapped out by the common G-type anti-ferromagnetic correlation preferred by the nearest-neighboring super-exchange between Ni spins in the same layer.
-Consequently, the carrier density (and its induced magnetic fluctuation) will dramatically reduce, and the magnetic order becomes quite stable.
-Indeed, current magnetic susceptibility~\cite{Liu2022} and resistivity~\cite{Liu2022,Hualei0516,Zhe0706,Yanan0727} measurements found a ``kink'' at around $T=150$K, consistent with the emergence of a G-type anti-ferromagnetic order below that temperature.
+Typically, such magnetic order seriously suffers from carrier-induced long-range quantum fluctuation~\cite{Tam2015} and is not expected to survive~\cite{Tan2022,Hou2023} the significant self-doping (1 hole per 2 Ni atoms) in the material.
+However, since the normal-state Fermi surface of the carrier band in Fig.~\ref{fig1} turns out to be very well nested via $\Delta \mathbf{k}\sim(\pi,\pi, 0)$~\cite{supplementary}, the common G-type anti-ferromagnetic order may still be a stable phase with dramatically reduced carrier density.
+Indeed, current magnetic susceptibility~\cite{Liu2022} and resistivity~\cite{Liu2022,Hualei0516,Zhe0706,Yanan0727} measurements found a ``kink'' at around $T=150$K, consistent with the emergence of a G-type anti-ferromagnetic order.
 Similarly, recent optical conductivity~\cite{Zhe0706} indeed found a surprisingly low carrier density as expected here.